‘Teen Mom 2’ Star Chelsea Houska’s Mom Reacts To Bombshell News: ‘Don’t Rush Into Anything’

 As previously reported by The Inquisitr, the couple recently celebrated their third wedding anniversary, and Chelsea shared a touching message to her husband on Instagram along with a sweet photo.

-Fans can tune into the all-new episode of Teen Mom 2 Tuesday night on MTV.
+Fans can tune in to the all-new episode of Teen Mom 2 Tuesday night on MTV.